Rechargeable Hearing Aids

 The benefit of using rechargeable hearing aids

-Though rechargeable hearing aid batteries have been available for the past few decades, they have only recently undergone improvements.
+Though rechargeable batteries have been available for the past few decades, they have only recently undergone improvements.
 Now, rechargeable hearing aid batteries are more user-friendly and simple to operate.
 They also provide a much more reliable and long-lasting charge than they did in previous incarnations.

 Rechargeable hearing aid batteries do need replacement – but the time span ranges now from one years to several years, depending on the brand and model (rather than multiple times a week).
 This benefits hearing aid wearers who experience dexterity issues; now they no longer have to struggle with the small components of their hearing aids.

 Rechargeable hearing aid batteries are also much more reliable in their charge, and they are guaranteed to last for longer periods of time during the day.
-This brings confidence to hearing aid wearers, who may have found themselves in the inconvenient position of running out of battery power and not having an extra pair of batteries.
+This brings confidence to wearers, who may have found themselves in the inconvenient position of running out of battery power and not having an extra pair of batteries.

 All Unitron rechargeable solutions are powered by Tempus, the newest platform that is the best in conversations offered by Unitron. the rechargeables connect directly to your mobile phone, providing seamless connectivity,